sergioespana/openESEA/README.txt

 This project is steered by University of Utrecht.
 We welcome collaboration with organisations and individuals.

+If you want to cite this tool, please also cite this scientific paper:
+S. España, N. Bik and S. Overbeek (2019) Model-driven engineering support for social and environmental accounting.
+13th International Conference on Research Challenges in Information Science (RCIS 2019), IEEE, pp. 1-12, https://doi.org/10.1109/RCIS.2019.8877042

 The tool has a front end and a back end.
 Each folder has a readme file that explains the installation procedure.

 At this very moment, there are two branches of this tool: